When President Donald Trump declared that he would ‘make AmericaRead more...

 While the 1980s would mark the arrival of AIDS in the public consciousness, it would not be until the death of Queen frontman Freddie Mercury in 1991 that the excessive lifestyle of rock stars and the threat of AIDS was truly questioned.
 ‘Freddie didn’t announce publicly that he had AIDS until the day before he died in 1991.
 Although he was flamboyant onstage – an electric front man on a par with Bowie and Jagger – he was an intensely private man offstage,’ documented Elton John in his book Love is the Cure.
 ‘I’d seen what the disease had done to so many of my other friends.
 I knew exactly what it was going to do to Freddie.
 As did he.
 He knew death, agonising death, was coming.’

-Drugs were a major concern during the 1980s as the lives of many young musicians had been tragically cut short due to their excessive consumption of heroin or cocaine.
+Drugs were also a major concern during the 1980s as the lives of many young musicians had been tragically cut short due to their excessive consumption of heroin or cocaine.
 Those who had indulged in the 1970s were now attempting to turn their lives around, either by withdrawing from the music industry or venturing back out on the road with a healthier new regime.
 Rock stars in their twenties may feel invincible but as they become older they are more aware of their mortality and limits.